Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 04:45 So anyway, what do you got for us?

-04:53 That's cool.
+04:53 That's cute.

-04:54 So this comes to us from created by will Pringle, I believe amongst others.
+04:54 So this comes to us from created by Will Pringle, I believe, amongst others.

-05:00 Let's see on the contributors here.
+05:01 On the contributors here.

 05:06 Yeah.